The Web3 Statistics Report 2025: Trends, Insights, and Predictions

 Web3 numbers show a big change: more people are using cryptocurrency and metaverse technology, marking a new era in connecting and sharing value.

-In this report, we’ll examine the most compelling Web3 statistics shaping the future of the Internet and beyond.
+In this report, we’ll examine the most compelling Web3 statistics that are shaping the future of the Internet and beyond.

-• Globally, 92% of people know crypto, with the highest awareness in Nigeria, South Africa, and Brazil.
+• Globally, 92% of people are aware of crypto, with the highest awareness in Nigeria, South Africa, and Brazil.

 • The Web3 ecosystem boasts a cumulative market capitalization exceeding US$27.5 billion.